 According to the most recent CDC data, fatalities from unintended injuries are the #4 leading cause of death in the U.S.

 - Automotive 40,000 deaths occur as a result of automobile accidents each year.
 40% of these are a result of driving under the influence, 33% are a result of a vehicle leaving the road, and another large percentage is the result of speeding.
 Vehicle rollovers also account for 10,000 deaths each year.

 - Aviation Pilots who fly under the influence of drugs or alcohol and faulty aviation equipment are the two main causes of wrongful death lawsuits regarding air travel.

-- Motorcycle As 65% of all motorcycle accidents result in death, there are often wrongful death suits filed against the drivers of the vehicles who fail to see or make room for motorcyclists.
-Some motorcycle-related wrongful death suits are filed against manufacturers of the motorcycles or equipment.
+- Motorcycle As 65% of all motorcycle accidents result in death, there are often negligent death suits filed against the drivers of the vehicles who fail to see or make room for motorcyclists.
+Some motorcycle-related fatality suits are filed against manufacturers of the motorcycles or equipment.

 98,000 fatalities occur each year as a result of medical malpractice.
 90% of all reported malpractice incidents end in either lifelong disability or death.